Assessing the impact of using bioeconomic modelling techniques to help reduce discards in the fishery.

 - Extending the bioeconomic model SASOM (Stochastic Age-Structured Optimization Model) to include discard analysis.

-- Assessing the effects on captures and discards of changing the fishing technology (selectivity parameters) using the bioeconomic model SASOM
+- Assessed the effects on captures and discards of changing the fishing technology (selectivity parameters) using the bioeconomic model SASOM

-- Assessing the effects on captures and discards of changing the prices (ban selling policies) using the bioeconomic model SASOM
+- Assessed the effects on captures and discards of changing the prices (ban selling policies) using the bioeconomic model SASOM

-- Build understanding of how changes in fishing technologies that reduce selectivity can alleviate the problem of discards in the fishery.
+- Built understanding of how changes in fishing technologies that reduce selectivity can alleviate the problem of discards in the fishery.

-- Compare the effectiveness of this type of policy with alternative market policies.
+- Compares the effectiveness of this type of policy with alternative market policies.
 Advise policy makers on the most effective fishery policies.